 The uncomfortable reality is that a CHP installation usually wastes heat in summer.
 One solution is to store surplus summer heat in a Thermal Bank™ for use in winter.

 Use of a CHP engine requires scale to be economic.
 CHP is therefore often suggested as the heat source for district heating.
 For district heating based on transmitting high water temperatures through a pipe distribution network, there is the risk of high heat losses to the ground, unless the piping is well insulated.
 For this reason it is frequently suggested that lower distribution temperatures should be used and this can work well if the buildings being heated are adapted to lower temperature heat distribution systems (by being well insulated and using underfloor heating).

-The logical conclusion is that a district network can use even lower heat distribution temperatures if it uses heat pumps in each building to concentrate the heat available.
+The logical conclusion is to move to a Fifth Generation District Heating Network that uses ambient temperature distribution and heat pumps in each building to concentrate the heat available.
 A major additional benefit of this approach is that it is possible to reverse the heat pumps if any individual building needs cooling: so heating or cooling can be provided as needed within one integrated system.